 got out of the yard, I had been attempting to catch her for over 2.5

-with a dog inside.
-Fortunately, the man driving stopped when he
+a dog inside.
+Fortunately, the man driving stopped when he saw me

-saw me chasing him!
-With the help of his dog, we were able to
+chasing him!
+With the help of his dog, we were able to catch Indi.

-game and of course, the game was only in play when she got out
+and of course, the game was only in play when she got out or was

-or was at dog park off leash.
-Nothing would get her to come back -
+at dog park off leash.
+Nothing would get her to come back - not

-not even steak or chicken!
-The tricks I resorted to catch her
+even steak or chicken!
+The tricks I resorted to catch her exceeded

 Katie and I discussed my problem on the phone and ways to

-phone.
-When we met, I was very pleased with how Katie
+When we met, I was very pleased with how Katie interacted with me

-Since "come" meant play to Indi; Katie and I taught Indi a new
+"come" meant play to Indi; Katie and I taught Indi a new word to

-word to recall her.
-I have tested Indi many times with a lot of
+recall her.
+I have tested Indi many times with a lot of distractions

-distractions using the new recall word and every time she returns
+using the new recall word and every time she returns to me!

-leash, she returns when called and has the same happy
+she returns when called and has the same happy personality.
+In

-personality.
-In some ways, she seems happier than before as she
+some ways, she seems happier than before as she has more

-has more freedom and the bond between her and I has
+freedom and the bond between her and I has strengthened.
+Thanks

 - Suzie Powanda and Indi